 To put right our disobedience of his Laws (sin), God needed someone who had no sin and there was no-one that good, so God came himself in the human form we know as 'Jesus Christ'.

 Jesus had to act on our behalf, so he had to be like us in every way.
 As a result, he was born as a human baby, both God and human at the same time.
 We don't know how God could do that, but if he created space and time out of nothing, then he could certainly do that too.
 Just as his birth was due, his mother and her husband Joseph had to go to the home town of their ancestors (Bethlehem)

 to be counted in a census.
 The town was crowded with similar visitors, so there were no spare rooms; consequently Jesus wasn't born in an inn but in an outhouse - a stable.

 Shortly after his birth Jesus was declared a king by 3 visiting 'wise men' so the local king at that time (called Herod)

-was a carpenter.
-When he was about 30 he began his ministry - first being baptised ('Christened')
+On their return from Egypt, the child Jesus grew up in the town of Nazareth where Joseph was a carpenter.
+When he was about 30 years old, Jesus began his ministry - first being baptised ('Christened')

-His teaching annoyed the established leaders who were not revealing God properly, so after 3 years they contrived to have him executed to get rid of him.
+His teaching annoyed the established leaders who were not revealing God properly, so after 3 years they contrived to have Jesus executed to get rid of him.
 After a sham trial he was condemned to death on a cross as a common criminal.

 (Return to top)